subvod/examples/README.md

 # INTRODUCTION

 *This document is just some notes I've taken of programs/techniques I've used over the years.
-Mostly programming and gaming related, but some system utilities are linked as well.
-And, in case you haven't already made the assumption, there may be some mild crude language and/or possible references to comic mischief here and there.
-If you've even the slightest amount of mental fortitude, you'll do just fine.
-Otherwise, if you can't handle either of those or are so in favor of having your freedoms taken away just so mine do as well (while those who take those freedoms retain their own): bitch boys need not read further but instead [watch this](https://youtu.be/j22bnzmjcQM).*
+Mostly programming and gaming related, but some system utilities are linked as well.* [[bazinga]](https://youtu.be/j22bnzmjcQM)

-[ASUS ROG Zephyrus GA401QM (2021 G14) Review](https://github.com/subvod/examples/blob/master/2021-ASUS-ROG-Zephyrus-G14-GA401QM-Review.md) - A not-so-in-depth review of the **2021 ASUS G14** because I'm a fucking normie piece of shit.
+[ASUS ROG Zephyrus GA401QM (2021 G14) Review](https://github.com/subvod/examples/blob/master/misc/2021-ASUS-ROG-Zephyrus-G14-GA401QM-Review.md) - A not-so-in-depth review of the **2021 ASUS G14** because I'm a fucking normie piece of shit.

 # TOOLS/UTILITIES